GeopaymeEE/JavaBitcoin/README.md

 JavaBitcoin
 ===========

 JavaBitcoin is a bitcoin client node written in Java.
 It supports receiving and relaying blocks and transactions but does not support bitcoin mining.
 This ensure that running this node won't cause a block chain fork.
-It also support Simple Payment Verification (SPV) clients such as the Android Wallet and MultiBit.
+It also supports Simple Payment Verification (SPV) clients such as the Android Wallet and MultiBit.

 It does full verification for blocks that it receives and will reject blocks that do not pass the verification tests.
 These rejected blocks are still stored in the database and can be included in the block chain by either temporarily turning off block verification or by updating the verification logic.
 Spent transaction outputs are periodically removed from the database.
 The full blocks are maintained in external storage in the same manner as the reference client (blknnnnn.dat files).